chrizzTs/Who-U/README.md

 #Play Screen

-The play screen is heart of the game.
+The play screen is the heart of the game.
 Information of the other player, game instructions and the possibity to see a map is located in it.
 The code of the play screen is located in the files:
-    -templates/play-screen.html
+-   templates/play-screen.html
-    -scripts/play.js
+-   scripts/play.js
-    -styles/play.css
+-   styles/play.css

-The script of the play screen first loads all data of the other player, then images of the other player and lastly adds the benefit 'Skip User', if availables.
+The script of the play screen first loads all data of the other player, then images of the other player and lastly adds the benefit 'Skip User', if available.

 All information on the page is inserted to an Ionic card.
 Images of the other player are inserted into Ionic Slides so they can be swiped through easily.
 On the buttons on the bottom, the user can either see a map of himself on the other player or send a message to other player, that he cannot find him.